jenkinsci/appscan-plugin/README.md

-## HCL AppScan Jenkins plugin
+# HCL AppScan Jenkins plugin
+Easily integrate security testing into your Jenkins builds using the HCL AppScan Jenkins Plug-in.

 ## License
 - All files found in this project are licensed under the [Apache License 2.0](LICENSE).

+## Note
 Older versions of this plugin may not be safe to use.
 Please review the following warnings before using an older version:

 -   [Plain text password shown in job configuration form fields](https://jenkins.io/security/advisory/2019-08-28/#SECURITY-1512)

-Easily integrate security testing into your Jenkins builds using the HCL AppScan Jenkins Plug-in.

 ## Prerequisites